 Beyond Math: Why the Lowest Common Denominator Applies to Advertising

-We recently put what we like to call “the LCD Principle” to use for a client in the financial services sector during the development of an ad campaign involving a tremendous media integration effort, especially within the digital space.
+We recently “the LCD Principle” to use for a client in the financial services sector during the development of an integrated marketing campaign.
 The campaign was to be deployed across nearly 100 different publications through a variety of channels including web, mobile, print, and radio.
 During the preliminary creative stages, we tested concepts by focusing first on how they played out in the smallest ad spaces.
 This strategy helped us identify which concepts were the most effective in communicating the core message of the campaign in the most engaging way.
 The result was the creation of a distinctive campaign that grabbed attention and delivered the message.

 Another essential factor for success: make sure media planners are involved even in the earliest steps of design and concept so the agency is fully informed of all the details of the small ad size, i.e. what the dimensions are, as well as how it will be deployed, and what kinds of patterns they have seen in the past.
 It may seem obvious but its important to keep in mind that consistent contact between agency and media planner is vital for campaign fluidity and success.

-By focusing on the essential message of a campaign, capitalizing on the potential of the smallest ad spaces, and maintaining coordination between all parties, B2B marketers can maximize the effectiveness of every ad placement.
+By focusing on the essential message of a campaign and capitalizing on the potential of the smallest ad spaces B2B marketers can maximize the effectiveness of every ad format and placement.